netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 Netzero will periodically check for scheduled charging slots.
 Whenever a slot is scheduled outside of the off-peak window (23:30 - 5:30), Powerwall will be configured with a 100% backup reserve.
-This will result in charging the Powerwall at a rate of approximately 1.8 kW per unit.
+This will result in charging the Powerwall at a rate of approximately 1.8 kW per unit (this is controlled by Tesla and cannot be changed).
 Netzero will store the previously configured backup reserve, and restore the backup reserve once the scheduled slot is complete.

 ## Notes